Trump’s Asia trip: Stops in Japan, China and beyond

 Philippines

-Trump is expected to arrive in Manila on Nov.
-12 to attend an Association of Southeast Asian Nations (ASEAN) 50th anniversary dinner, the White House said.
+Trump arrived in Manila on Sunday and attended an Association of Southeast Asian Nations (ASEAN) 50th anniversary dinner.

-McMaster said that during the event, Trump “will discuss how to strengthen partnerships across the Indo-Pacific to further efforts against transnational terrorist organizations.”

 ASEAN consists of 10 members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

-One day later, Trump will “celebrate the 40th anniversary of U.S.-ASEAN relations at the U.S.-ASEAN Summit,” the White House said.

-He’s also expected to meet that day with Philippines President Rodrigo Duterte, who has been accused of human rights abuses, including killing suspected drug dealers.
+Trump is expected to sit down on Monday with Philippines President Rodrigo Duterte, who has been accused of human rights abuses, including killing suspected drug dealers.
 The White House has said that Trump could raise concerns about the program.

-But a senior administration official who spoke last week said that Trump and Duterte have “a warm rapport,” The Guardian reported.
+But a senior administration official said last month that Trump and Duterte have “a warm rapport,” The Guardian reported.

 The Associated Press contributed to this report.